SynixeContractors/Documents/operations/rules.md

 3. You should have all your required gear and be ready to go at mission start time.
 It is recommended that you connect at least 15 minutes before the mission start time if you have gear changes to make, or 5 minutes before if you have have a good kit from the end of the previous mission.

+4. If you know you will be late, you must notify in Discord at least 30 minutes before the mission start time.
+You are allowed to be up to 15 minutes late when you notify in advance.

-4. If you know that you may need to be afk or leave early, you must inform your team leader and the Operation Leader before the mission starts so that they can plan accordingly.
+5. If you know that you may need to be afk or leave early, you must inform your team leader and the Operation Leader before the mission starts so that they can plan accordingly.

-5. Do not needlessly disrupt those who are leading the mission or conducting planning and preparation.
+6. Do not needlessly disrupt those who are leading the mission or conducting planning and preparation.

 ## Planning